PROJECT MC5.01/15B - SUPPORT TO SOUTHERN AFRICAN STATES IN NUCLEAR SAFETY AND SAFEGUARDS

 - to support the regional approach by strengthening the capacity of SADC to serve its member states, including through the development of a regionally harmonized system of accountancy, control and transport of radioactive and nuclear (RN) materials designed to improve the communication and interaction among the originating, transit and destination countries;

 The project will aim to

-- analyze and help upgrade and harmonize on a regional basis the national regulatory frameworks, through the development of National Action Plans;
+- analyze,help upgrade and harmonize on a regional basis the national regulatory frameworks;

-- perform a study in the four countries and at a regional level analyzing the production and transport of uranium;
+- perform case studies in the project participating and partner countries and at a regional level analyzing the production and transport of Uranium;

 - organize a simulation and a field exercise in conjunction with P- 60 project;